HyperbolicLabs/hyperbolic-mcp/README.md

 - `cluster_name`: The name of the cluster to get details for

 Example query: "Tell me more about the cluster called extrasmall-chamomile-duck."

+### SSH Tools

+#### ssh-connect

+Establishes an SSH connection to a remote server.

+Parameters:

+- `host`: Hostname or IP address of the remote server
+- `username`: SSH username for authentication
+- `password`: (Optional) SSH password for authentication
+- `private_key_path`: (Optional) Path to private key file
+- `port`: (Optional) SSH port number (default: 22)

+Example query: "Connect to my GPU instance at 192.168.1.100 as user admin."

+#### remote-shell

+Executes a command on the connected remote server.

+Parameters:

+- `command`: Command to execute on the remote server

+Example query: "Run 'nvidia-smi' on the connected server."

+#### ssh-status

+Checks the current SSH connection status.

+Example query: "What's the status of my SSH connection?"

+#### ssh-disconnect

+Closes the active SSH connection.

+Example query: "Disconnect from the SSH server."

 ## Security Notes